SEMICeu/documentation/datamodel.md

 # Modeling data specifications

 This chapter describes the key notions and information an editor needs to understand for _editing data specifications_.

-Within this document the term data specification is used to refer to its core: **the semantic model**, i.e. the classes and properties with their semantic description.
+Within this document the expression *data specification* is used to refer to its core: **the semantic model**, i.e. the classes and properties with their semantic description.
-Besides this, and beyond the scope of this chapter, a data specification contains metadata about the document, a changelog, use case descriptions, context, conformance statements and more.
+Besides this, and beyond the scope of this chapter, a data specification contains, among others:
+- metadata about the document
+- changelog
+- use case descriptions
+- context
+- conformance statements

 First, an overview of the different **data specification categories** is presented.
 Understanding this categorisation helps the editors in their semantic model editing activity, as it provides an insight into the relationship between the generated artefacts and the expectations of consumers.

 The second part of this chapter discusses the **master data management** of the data specification.
 It describes the approach how editors must construct the UML models (which is the chosen master data representation), to be processed by the toolchain.

-The implementation aspects of the modeling are not discussed in this chapter.
-Consult the [artefact generation process](./artefact_generation.md) chapter for insights on and pointers to the software used, and the [toolchain](./toolchain.md) chapter for understanding the automation process set up for publishing data specifications exploiting GitHub.
+For details on implementation aspects of the modeling, that not not discussed in this chapter, please consult:
+- the [artefact generation process](./artefact_generation.md) chapter for insights on and pointers to the software used
+- the [toolchain](./toolchain.md) chapter for understanding the automation process set up for publishing data specifications exploiting GitHub.

 ## Data specification categories